fleacr/bomberman-C--Unity/README.md

     - The Bomberman map is 11 rows by 29 columns.
     - Bombs explode with a one-tile radius.
-    - Non-destructible blocks (smooth gray) need to be generated.
+    - The smooth gray blocks are non-destructibles.
-    - Destructible blocks (gray with stripes) need to be generated.
+    - Blocks gray with stripes are destructible blocks.
-    - The bomb lasts around 2.5 seconds.
+    - The bomb lasts around 2.5 seconds to explode.
     - NPCs follow a specific pattern that can vary.